Rock and Roll Hall of Fame: Allegations of sexism and bias

-According to Fox News, petitions with tens of thousands of signatures have also been ignored, and some groups that were signed with certain labels or companies or were affiliated with various committee members have even been put up for nomination with no discussion at all.
-The committee has also been accused of largely ignoring certain genres.
-According to author Brett Milano in 2007, "entire genres get passed over, particularly progressive rock, '60s Top 40, New Orleans funk and a whole lot of black music".
-At the time of Milano's comment, Pink Floyd were the only progressive rock band in the hall, although bands such as Genesis, Rush, Yes, and the Moody Blues have since been inducted.
-In 2022, Steven Hyden, a music critic for Uproxx and a hall voter, wrote that he believed the hall had been ignoring alternative rock and indie rock artists.
-Hyden said that none of the 13 influential American bands from the 1980s profiled in Michael Azerrad's 2001 book Our Band Could Be Your Life had been inducted, and wrote "How in the hell can you tell the story of rock 'n' roll without including a single one of them?"
+According to author Brett Milano in 2007, "entire genres get passed over, particularly progressive rock, '60s Top 40, New Orleans funk and a whole lot of black music."
+At the time of Milano's comment, Pink Floyd were the only progressive rock band in the hall, although Genesis, Rush, Yes, and the Moody Blues have since been inducted.
+In 2022, Steven Hyden, a music critic for Uproxx and a hall voter, wrote that he believed it had been ignoring alternative rock and indie rock artists.

 Some critics have pointed out a bias in favor of American and British acts, while Canadian rock bands, such as the Guess Who, are often ignored, with Neil Young, Joni Mitchell, Leonard Cohen, Rush, and the Band being the only Canadian acts in the hall.
 Mexican journalist Miguel Gálvez noted that no artist that performed exclusively in Spanish had ever been inducted into the hall, and advocated for the induction of artists from Latin America, including the Argentine rock band Soda Stereo.

-Another criticism is that too many artists are inducted.
-In one fifteen-year span, ninety-seven artists were inducted, averaging between six and seven inductees per year.
-A minimum of 50% of the vote is needed to be inducted, although the final percentages are not announced and a certain number of inductees (five in 2011) is set before the ballots are shipped.
-The committee usually nominates a small number of artists (twelve in 2010) from an increasing number of different genres.
-Several voters, including Joel Selvin, himself a former member of the nominating committee, did not submit their ballots in 2007 because they did not feel that any of the candidates were truly worthy.